Distributed Online Feedback Optimization for Real-time Distribution System Voltage Regulation: Distributed OFO

 This however contradicts the distributed communication architecture of the overall OFO algorithm since, unlike the Euclidean projection, solving (\ref{grad:consistent}) again requires global information.
 As a solution, \cite{Qu2020} proposed dualization of the DER capacity limits, combined with the Euclidean projection, to ensure the DER constraint satisfaction.
 However, this approach requires an excessively large number of iterations to reach convergence, significantly hindering its performance in online implementation.

-To tackle this challenge, this paper proposes an iterative algorithm to solve (\ref{grad:consistent}) that requires only local information and is implemented in an online feedback-based manner.
+To tackle this challenge, this paper proposes an iterative projected gradient descent (PGD) algorithm to solve (\ref{grad:consistent}) that exchanges information only between physical neighbours in a backward-forward manner.
 This leads to our nested feedback optimization approach, where the outer loop comprises the OFO iterations giving tentative reactive power setpoints, and the inner loop solves the non-Euclidean projection problem (\ref{grad:consistent}) to generate feasible setpoints.
-Our key observation is that given a feasible $\mathbf{u}^\tau \in \mathcal{X}^k$, the gradient of the objective function in (\ref{grad:consistent}) at $\mathbf{u}^\tau$ is $\mathbf{X} (\mathbf{u}^\tau-\mathbf{\dot{q}}^{k+1})$, which can be approximated by the voltage difference $\mathbf{v}(\mathbf{u}^\tau) - \mathbf{v}(\mathbf{\dot{q}}^{k+1})$ according to (\ref{lpf:vcomp}) assuming system disturbances do not change significantly when all nodes are locally implementing this inner iterative algorithm, i.e.